-- 22.3.
-Should the supervisor or co-supervisor not be a member of the University's staff, a Turnitin similarity report (or any alternative similarity report) must be made available by the supervisor or co-supervisor who is the member of the University's staff with access to the SUNLearn module. - 22.4.
-The supervisor(s) is/are required to check whether the result summary of the plagiarism check as contained in the similarity report is satisfactory and is/are required to confirm same when giving permission for submission for examination in terms of paragraph 23 below. - 22.5.
+- 23.2.
+Supervisors may use the Turnitin Playground on the Faculty of Law: Teaching & Learning SUNLearn page to perform a Turnitin plagiarism check and to generate and an automatic Turnitin similarity report. - 23.3.
+Should the supervisor or co-supervisor not be a member of the University's staff, a Turnitin similarity report (or any alternative similarity report) must be made available by the supervisor or co-supervisor who is the member of the University's staff with access to the SUNLearn module. - 23.4.
+The supervisor(s) is/are required to check whether the result summary of the plagiarism check as contained in the similarity report is satisfactory and is/are required to confirm same when giving permission for submission for examination in terms of paragraph 24 below. - 23.5.
 Similarity reports cannot be performed by the student, and sent to the supervisor(s).

-23. PERMISSION FOR SUBMISSION FOR EXAMINATION
+24. PERMISSION FOR SUBMISSION FOR EXAMINATION

-- 23.1.
-After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 22 above) and if the thesis or dissertation meets the standard requirements of the General Calendar and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation",21 whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
-The supervisor(s) must also confirm in such written permission form that the results summary of the plagiarism check on the thesis or dissertation is satisfactory. - 23.2.
+- 24.1.
+After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 23 above) and if the thesis or dissertation meets the standard requirements of the General Calendar and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation",20 whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
+The supervisor(s) must also confirm in such written permission form that the results summary of the plagiarism check on the thesis or dissertation is satisfactory. - 24.2.
 The completed and the signed permission form must be sent to the chairperson of the Research Committee by the supervisor(s) together with electronic versions of the thesis or dissertation in MS Word and PDF formats via e-mail.
 The electronic version must be the same version as submitted for the plagiarism check and which produced the satisfactory result.

-21 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.9.10.
+20 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.9.10.